sv1jsb/django-angular/README.md

 ## Tests

-Included are tests for Angular.
+Included are tests for Angular and DRF.
 You can run them with:

     npm test

-A *coverage* directory will be created with code coverage information.
+A *coverage* directory will be created with code coverage information in *angular* and *drf* subdirs.